 Growing up outside of the Adirondacks, Kelly has developed an affinity for the great outdoors.
 She really enjoys a range of outdoor activities including hiking, camping, running, and biking.
 She completed her first triathlon last summer and has run several half marathons.
 She loves sports and played soccer, basketball, and lacrosse in high school, and continued playing soccer throughout college.
 Kelly became a teacher to influence the lives of children, and there’s no better place to do that than Oliverian.
 She feels that Oliverian is more than a school, but is a community where the students and staff all learn from one another and grow together.
 She’s excited to bring a fresh and innovative perspective to learning, and hopes to instill some of her passion for math into the students.

 Dr. Peter Tice, Dean of Studies and Science Teacher, was a new addition to Oliverian in the 2011-2012 school year.
 Following university teaching as a graduate student and several years teaching in public school alternative and mainstream programs, he joined Oliverian to follow his passion for small-group, holistic education.
-Peter received his BS Degree in Geology from McGill University in 1995, and his MS and PhD Degrees in Magma Crystallization Dynamics and Alkaline Crystal Chemistry from the University of New Orleans in 2009 and 2010, respectively.
-Peter lives on Oliverian’s campus with his wife, Sherri, and their children, Justin, Calvin, and Emaline.
+Peter received his BS degree in geology from McGill University in 1995, and his MS and PhD degrees in magma crystallization dynamics and alkaline crystal chemistry from the University of New Orleans in 2009 and 2010, respectively.
+Peter lives in Haverhill, NH with his wife, Sherri, and their children, Justin, Calvin, and Emaline.

 Peter was initially drawn to Oliverian because of its commitment to provide for individual students’ learning needs and interests while maintaining high academic standards.
 Peter believes that “students need to be challenged to become independent thinkers who use the information from their courses to develop their own analytical framework to consider the world and their place in it.
 In doing so, they become more active participants in their own lives and community.
 Cultivating students as independent thinkers commences with treating students as individuals; learning who they are and providing them with the means and support to blaze their own path.”